 The podcasts are less than 15 minutes though some are longer but not more than 20 minutes.
 The speed is perfect but advanced learners may find it a bit slow.

 It’s good for intermediate learners.
-It features true-life stories from people of Spanish-speaking countries (mostly Latin American).
+It features true-life stories from people from Spanish-speaking countries (mostly Latin American).

 What I like about this type of podcast is without a doubt, the stories.
 They are truly worth listening to.
 The same goes for the next podcast.
 To know what’s happening out there in the Spanish-speaking world through them is fascinating.